 But, if you decide to stick with Cantor and Hilbert, I will still talk to you.
 After all, eating meat is even more ridiculous than believing in the (actual) infinity, yet I still talk to carnivores, (and even am married to one).

 Added March 27, 2011: Read Wolfgang Mueckenheim's fascinating book !
 I especially like the bottom of page 112 and the top of page 113, that prove, once and for all, that (at least) the actual infinity is pure nonsense.

 Clarification added Aug.
 25, 2011: My endorsement of Wolfgang Mueckenheim's wonderful book is purely philosophical.
 I have no expertise, or interest, in checking any possible technical claims that he may have made.

 Added Dec.
-9, 2019: Another infinity debunker is Professor Eli Rapaport (firstname.lastname@example.org, who teaches at Ramapo College, NJ), who wrote a book called "The Challenge of Infinity".
-He will be glad to email it to you.
+9, 2019: Another infinity debunker is Professor Eli Rapaport (who teaches at Ramapo College, NJ), who wrote a book called "The Challenge of Infinity".
+The relevant part of the book is available here.